s3r-b6/codewars/README.md

 Kind of messy but I put it together in a few hours and it does work, maybe I will make this better sometime... but I honestly just want to have it working.

+NOTE: Biggest number is actually the oldest solution, not the newest.